AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

 Click **JOIN** to start a video call.
 However, being in a call on your own is no fun.
 Ask a friend to join the same video call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicVideoCall/index.html).

+<div class="alert info"><li>Running the web app through a local server (localhost) is for testing purposes only.
+In production, ensure that you use the HTTPS protocol when deploying your project.</li><li>Due to security limits on HTTP addresses except 127.0.0.1, the Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
+If you deploy your project over HTTP, you can only visit your project at http://localhost (http://127.0.0.1).</li></div>

 ## Next steps

 Generating a token by hand is not helpful in a production context.
 [Authenticate your user with AccessTokens]() shows you how to start a video call with a token that you retrieve from your server.